Category: News

 FOR IMMEDIATE RELEASE

-This project is led by Halifax, NS-based BSide, in partnership with ResolveHD in Halifax, and industry partners Scott Ramey, Assistant Fire Chief, Halifax Regional Fire & Emergency, and Moriah Greenhaw, Chief Innovation Strategist for Canadian Emergency Services Collaborative Innovation Lab, also in Halifax.
-With a total project value of $1.4 million, Canada’s Ocean Supercluster is investing $727,500, with the balance of funding coming from project partners.
+The project is led by Halifax, NS-based pHathom, in partnership with Cocagne, NB-based ACFOR.
+With a total project value of $15.9 million, Canada’s Ocean Supercluster is investing $5.8 million, with the balance of funding coming from project partners.

 Through Ambition 2035 and together with Canada’s ocean community, we are bold in our ambition to grow Canada’s ocean economy 5X to $220 billion by 2035.
-Continued investment in the accelerated development and commercialization of globally relevant, made in Canada ocean solutions, including the projects announced today, will help us realize this ambition.
+Continued investment in the accelerated development and commercialization of globally relevant, made-in-Canada ocean solutions will help us realize this ambition.
 Read more about recommendations to help achieve this transformational growth opportunity outlined in Charting the Course to 5X Growth in Canada’s Ocean Economy and the projected benefits to Canada here.

 -30-